kubernetes/enhancements/keps/sig-apps/2879-ready-pods-job-status/README.md

 ###### What specific metrics should inform a rollback?

 - An increase in `job_sync_duration_seconds`.
-- A reduction in `job_sync_num`.
+- A reduction in `job_syncs_total`.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-A manual test will be performed, as follows:
+A manual test on Beta was performed, as follows:

-1. Create a cluster in 1.23.
+1. Create a cluster in 1.28 with the `JobReadyPods` disabled (`=false`).
-1. Upgrade to 1.24.
+2. Simulate upgrade by modifying control-plane manifests to enable `JobReadyPods`.
-1. Create long running Job A, ensure that the ready field is populated.
+3. Create long running Job A, ensure that the ready field is populated.
-1. Downgrade to 1.23.
+4. Simulate downgrade by modifying control-plane manifests to disable `JobReadyPods`.
-1. Verify that ready field in Job A is not lost, but also not updated.
+5. Verify that ready field in Job A is cleaned up shortly after the startup of the Job controller completes.
-1. Create long running Job B, ensure that ready field is not populated.
+6. Create long running Job B, ensure that ready field is not populated.
-1. Upgrade to 1.24.
+7. Simulate upgrade by modifying control-plane manifests to enable `JobReadyPods`.
-1. Verify that Job A and B ready field is tracked again.
+8. Verify that Job A and B ready field is tracked again shortly after the startup of the Job controller completes.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?